 In a poll we conducted, a large number of streamers stated that networking with other broadcasters was crucial to growing their own channels.
-Don’t see people as competition.
+Don’t view other streamers as competition.
 View them as allies instead.
 Try to set up collaborations.
 Help other channels grow by interacting with them and raiding them with your viewers at the end of your stream.

 Ask your friends and family to follow you on your social accounts and post memes and other relevant content to them in addition to your stream schedule.
 Make networking and interacting with your community a priority from the very beginning and you will grow a lot faster.

 There are many things that make up your channel and many of those things can be done offline.
 Set a specific schedule early on and use your extra hype to work on external things to improve your stream overall.
-We recommend that streamers plan to stream between 3-5 days per week.
-For more thought, read our post, How Often Should I Stream?
+We recommend that streamers plan out how often to stream between 3-5 days per week.

 You should also have a plan in place for when things start to feel draining.
 There are several things you can do to push off streamer burnout or keep up your energy and excitement.

 Decide which games you intend to stream and play them for a while to strategize how you want to stream them.
 Practice the game to improve your knowledge and skill.
 Research tips and techniques that you will be able to pass on to your viewers.
 Choose a game that isn’t oversaturated but still has a solid following.

 Understand the game enough that you can be entertaining to watch while playing it.
 While you can spend some time on stream figuring things out, having a base knowledge will help you move along and keep the content going.
 Viewers appreciate entertaining and educational content and won’t stay around if you’re boring.